 Introduction to rent

-The RT A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. does not limit the amount of rent payable by a tenant.
-However, a landlord must not require a tenant to pay more than one month in advance unless the weekly rent exceeds $350 (s 40).
+The RT Act does not limit the amount of rent payable by a renter.
+However, a rental provider must not require a renter to pay more than two weeks rent in advance if rent is payable weekly (s 41).
+If rent is paid monthly, the rental provider must not require a renter to pay more than one month rent in advance, unless the weekly rent exceeds $900 (s 40, reg 17).

 Rent increases: Periodic agreements

 Currently, there is no cap on how much rent can be increased.
 However, rent must be increased as set out in the RT Act.
 This provides that if a renter gets a Notice of Increase, and believes the increase is excessive, they may challenge the increase.
 The assessment to determine whether a rent increase is excessive is free.

 Further, if a rent increase is not done correctly, as set out in the RT Act, the rent increase may not be effective.
 Increased rent paid after receiving an invalid Notice of Increase may be refundable (s 39 RT Act).
 This can be back-dated by six years to apply to invalid rent increases from the time of the claim (s 5 Limitation of Action Act 1958 (Vic)).

 Rent for all periodic rental agreements started from 19 June 2019 can be increased once every 12 months (s 44(4A) RT Act).
 For existing periodic rental agreements that started before 19 June 2019, the rent can be increased every six months until the rental agreement ends or a new fixed-term agreement is entered into for the same premises (cf sch 1, cl 16).